There are two ways to travel overland by public transport from Hua Hin to Chiang Mai:

 Of the two options the fastest is to take a direct bus.

-There are currently two daily direct bus services from Hua Hin to Chiang Mai which you can book online.
+There is currently 1 direct bus service a day from Hua Hin to Chiang Mai which you can book online.

 |Hua Hin||Chiang Mai||Service||Cost||Company|

 - By direct bus the journey from Hua Hin to Chiang Mai is scheduled to take 13 hours.